panglesd/slipshow/docs/record-tutorial.rst

 timeline!

 This solves the problem of initial delay before the first stroke is replayed.
-Now, let's select the "Rescale tool" with :kdb:`r`.
+Now, let's select the "Rescale tool" with :kbd:`r`.
 Similarly, click-and-drag left from anywhere on the timeline to rescale the selected strokes, making them replay faster.
 Test the new speed by replaying the preview until you are satisfied.